 When you are in the vicinity of the park, The Storm Cone app will guide you to the site of the lost bandstand.
 The experience will then begin!

-Chalkwell Park is open every day, including bank holidays.
+Peel Park is open all day every day, including bank holidays.
 It is conveniently placed for transport links, pedestrian and cycle routes.
-The park is a short walk from Chalkwell train station.
-Free parking is available (limited).
+The nearest train station is Salford Crescent.